code-glass/docs/pages/index.md

 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to CodeGlass

-This is a starter template for a docsy jekyll theme.
+This is the best debug tool ever.

 ![assets/img/docsy-jekyll.png](assets/img/docsy-jekyll.png)